bryanbibat/html5shootemupinanafternoon/manuscript/intro.md

 All you need to code in _Phaser_ is a browser that supports HTML5 (e.g. [Chrome](https://www.google.com/intl/en/chrome/browser/), [Firefox](http://www.mozilla.org/en-US/firefox/new/)), a web server, and the text editor of your choice.

 You _have_ to use a web server to test your game in this tutorial.
-The first part of [_Getting Started With Phaser_](http://www.phaser.io/getting-started-js.php) explains why this is the case.
+The first part of [_Getting Started With Phaser_](http://www.phaser.io/tutorials/getting-started/index) explains why you should do this.

 As for the text editor, any editor or IDE with JavaScript support (syntax highlighting, automatic indent/brackets) and can parse non-Windows line endings (i.e. not Notepad) will do.
 If your preferred editor does not fit these requirements, we suggest downloading the free trial of [Sublime Text](http://www.sublimetext.com/).